SamiaAurin/catviewer/README.md

    - You will need an API key from [The Cat API](https://thecatapi.com/).
    - Once you have the key, place it in your Beego config file (`app.conf`).
-   - **Configuration**
-      -Open the configuration file located at `conf/app.conf` and update the following:
+   - Open the configuration file located at `conf/app.conf` and update the following:

       ```bash
       appname = catviewer